PreK and Kindergarten Field Trips

 Choose three 45-minute activities.
 Groups rotate through three activities.
 3 hours (including lunch period); $9.00/person; 45-90 students.

-Pioneer Life (Cabin) Fall / Spring only: Explore the log cabin, comparing with today, and learn about Michigan pioneers in the 1800s.
+Pioneer Life (Cabin) Fall / Spring only: Explore the log cabin and learn about Michigan pioneers in the 1800s.

-Old Time Toys: Learn about the needs and wants of a 19-teens farming community in our general store.
+Old Time Toys: Learn about the needs and wants of a 19-teens farming community in our general store, and historical toys.
 Make a toy to take home and play with old-time games.

-Tin Punch: Listen to a story about a tinsmith and make a tin punch craft to take home.
+Tin Punch: Learn about tinsmiths and the role they played in the 19th century and make a tin punch craft to take home.
 Older elementary students learn about other smithing occupations.

 Candle Making: Consider light before electricity.
 Learn about candle making in early pioneer days and dip a beeswax candle to take home.
 (Not for Fall 1st graders.)